eschan145/DieKnow/README.md

 ### `start`

 Start the DieKnow process.
-DyKnow executables will be terminated forcefully every five seconds, or whatever is set in [`interval.txt`](interval.txt), which is sufficient to keep DyKnow consistently closed down.
-If the delay was too low (or none at all), CPU usage would be very high, possibly as high or higher than DyKnow.
+DyKnow executables will be terminated forcefully every second, or whatever is set as the `interval` option in [`settings.conf`](settings.conf), which is sufficient to keep DyKnow consistently closed down.
+If the delay was too low (or none at all), CPU usage increase.

 ### `stop`